 Generic cartridges wont work in my printerYeh whatever!
 I have heard this from so many people that I've lost count.
 There are literally dozens of reasons why your generic cartridges didn't work.
 Did you buy them on Ebay and they were region locked to a different zone?
-Unless you buy "Oceania" region cartridges then your printer will not recognise them.
+Unless you buy "Oceania" region cartridges then your printer will not recognize them.

 Is the microchip on the cartridge the very latest update?
-If it isnt then once again the printer will not recognise them.
+If it isn't then once again the printer will not recognize them.
 Is the chip on the cartridge sitting in exactly the correct position?
 Once again I have tested low grade generic cartridges that have had badly aligned chips or even plastic protrusions which stop the chip from contacting the printer terminals.
 Is the cartridge so badly constructed that once again the chip is not making contact with the printer terminals.

 These are a few of the most common problems which stop printer cartridges from being accepted by the printer.
 Now lets take a look at what can stop the cartridge from actually printing.
-Okay so weve installed the cartridge without any error messages but when I print nothing comes out onto the page.
+Okay so we've installed the cartridge without any error messages but when I print nothing comes out onto the page.

 The most common cause of this problem is a clogged printhead.
 Often this occurs immediately after replacing the cartridges and the poor old cartridge instantly gets the blame.
-Once again this problem can be caused by a poorly made cartridge that isnt breathing correctly.
+Once again this problem can be caused by a poorly made cartridge that isn't breathing correctly.
 In other words due to a poor design the ink remains almost vacuum sealed within the cartridge and the printer literally cant suck it out.

 Let me tell you that there is NO printer (made in Australia) that will not work using a high quality generic cartridge.
 As long as the above criteria are met then your printer WILL work perfectly with non genuine inks.

 Generic inks will damage my printerOnce again this will not happen providing you use a quality generic cartridge.
-If you dont use a quality cartridge then they just may damage your printer.
+If you don't use a quality cartridge then they just may damage your printer.
 The ink may leak out into the printer and cause all sorts of issues, poorly molded cartridges may break or jam inside the printer or low grade ink may quickly clog the printhead.

 When the printers lock up then it can take a bit of messing around to unlock them.
 If a good quality cartridge is used then this problem will not occur.

 My Printer Warranty will be voidedAnother annoying statement I hear from people which is totally false.
-I dont care what the trained Monkey at the shop told you as this is NOT TRUE.
+I don't care what the trained Monkey at the shop told you as this is NOT TRUE.
 If you are really worried about this and believe that its true then spend hundreds of dollars extra each year so that your $69-00 printer warranty isn't voided.

 Under Australian law, consumers are protected by a number of statutory guarantees.
 These are set out by the Competition and Consumer Act 2010.
 It is illegal for a printer manufacturer to force you, as a consumer, to use a particular brand of cartridge or paper in your printer.
 For further details regarding Printer Warranties and Generic cartridges please read the following article.

-As I stated previously dont expect to buy a two dollar compatible cartridge from eBay or Amazon and not expect problems.
-At Ink Hub 98% of our sales are generic cartridges and if they werent good we would not still be in business and going strong after 11 years online.
+As I stated previously don't expect to buy a two dollar compatible cartridge from eBay or Amazon and not expect problems.
+At Ink Hub 98% of our sales are generic cartridges and if they weren't good we would not still be in business and going strong after 11 years online.

-The page yield is lower on compatiblesOnce again this is far from the truth as pretty much all non genuine cartridges contain at least the equivelant amount of ink or toner powder as the genuine OEM cartridges.
+The page yield is lower on compatiblesOnce again this is far from the truth as pretty much all non genuine cartridges contain at least the equivalent amount of ink or toner powder as the genuine OEM cartridges.
 In many cases the generic cartridge actually contains considerably more ink than the OEM product which results in a far greater page yield.

 Often people will install a new set of cartridges and then if there is a print quality issue they will do several printhead cleans or maintenance cycles.
-This actually chews up more ink than any other procedure as it puts the printer into it's highest print resolution mode and forces a massive load of ink through the printhead and into the wastepad.
+This actually chews up more ink than any other procedure as it puts the printer into it's highest print resolution mode and forces a massive load of ink through the printhead and into the waste pad.

-As a rule generic toners, which use a powder rather than ink have exactly the same amount of powder as their equivelant OEM cartridge.
+As a rule generic toners, which use a powder rather than ink have exactly the same amount of powder as their equivalent OEM cartridge.
 If a low grade toner is used or the printer is exposed to high humidity then the powder can clump and not produce the full page yield that is quoted.
-This is not a common occurence however it can be a reason for a lower than expected page yield.
+This is not a common occurrence however it can be a reason for a lower than expected page yield.
 In cases like this the toner can simply be removed and given a gentle shake to redistribute the toner powder.

 The print quality is poorOnce again another myth.
 We have had countless customers tell us that there is no difference whatsoever between the brand name inks and the generic ones in regards to print quality.
 We have done quite a number of tests over the years and the print quality for photos has always been equal to the more expensive brand name inks.